danielv14/personal-portfolio/README.md

 ## ✍️ Generate blog post boilerplate

-Blog posts require certain **frontmatter** such as a layout template and date.
+Blog posts require certain **frontmatter** such as the name of a layout template and a date.
 These values can be cumbersome to fill it in by hand all the time.

-Because of this blog posts can be generated with **Hygen** and the following `npm script`:
+Because of this blog posts can be generated with [Hygen](http://www.hygen.io/) through the following `npm script`:

 ```bash
 $ yarn article